Tatu (film): Release

-Tatu was first theatrically released on July 2017 in Nigeria, and was premiered at the Eko Hotel Convention Centre, Victoria Island.
+Tatu was first released theatrically in July 2017 in Nigeria, and premiered at the Eko Hotel Convention Centre, Victoria Island.
 In 2019, the movie was added to Netflix's catalogue as the company continued to invest in the African Film industry.

 Reception

 Tatu was mildly received by the public.
-For most of it viewers, the movie had potentials that were not met.
+For most of its viewers, the movie had potentials that were not met.
 On Nollywood Reinvented, the movie had a rating of 52%.